Ye-eun-Shin/Ye-eun-Shin.github.io/_posts/2025-08-05-music-post-name-here.md

 ---
 title: "Music is my life"
-excerpt: "본문의 주요 내용을 여기에 입력하세요"
+excerpt: "Who is The Best Band?"

 categories:
   - Music